GragonGit/Homepage/content/home.md

-# Hi there!
-I'm Tristan.
+# Welcome!

-I'm a **Software Engineer** from Germany focusing on **Web Development** and **Games**.
+I'm Tristan a **Software Engineer** from Germany focusing on **Web Development** and **Games**.
 I'm currently working on my masters degree and am always looking for new challenges and something new to learn.

 You can find me on [GitHub](https://github.com/GragonGit) and [LinkedIn](www.linkedin.com/in/tristan-nußbaum).